koushikgampa23/Django/README.md

 ## Basics of python
 ### Decorators
 #### Function Decorators
+    Step1) write a function to accept a function as argument Step2) write a function adding extra features in it Step3) return the current function that we had created Step4) now add @function name that we had created Step5)execute the funtion normally

     Given two numbers, convert them into integer type and return the sum
     Code:
         def convert_ints(add):